 - Everything's Better with Monkeys: J. Fred Muggs from the show's early days.

 - Follow the Leader: Pretty much every other morning news program out there follows the template established by Today.

-- Freeze-Frame Bonus: Before DVRs, on the first Today Plans a Wedding, when shown the arrangements, etc the public would be voting on the future bride would secretly hold a number of fingers at her side indicating the one she liked the most, in hopes the viewers would pick what she wanted.
+- Freeze-Frame Bonus: Before DVRs, on the first Today Plans a Wedding, when shown the arrangements, etc. that the public would be voting on, the future bride would secretly hold a number of fingers at her side indicating the one she liked the most, in hopes the viewers would pick what she wanted.
 Today noticed this and pointed it out near the end.